MarBian0603/Functions/README.md

 Logistic_dyn.m generates noisy series from Logistic maps.

-test.m performs the computation of the value K. compute_pq.m and compute_M.m are used in test.m function.
+test.m performs the computation of the value K.
+The functions compute_pq.m and compute_M.m are used in test.m .

 choose_f.m is used to compute the frequency band for synthetic time series.